Skip to content

 0,447 tons of CO2 are kept underground through substitution for every m3 being harvested

-When applied to the actual (end 2021) GreenGold’s portfolio net increase of standing forest inventory and harvest levels, and also after deducting its own carbon footprint to manage the portfolio, the total net climate benefit is 265 531 tons of CO2 per year.
+When applied to the actual net increase of GreenGold’s portfolio of standing forest inventory and harvest levels for the last 12 months, and also after deducting its own carbon footprint to manage the portfolio, the total net climate benefit is as stated above.
 This corresponds to the total yearly CO2 footprint emission of ca 40 000 people living in Europe.

 A small additional amount of carbon dioxide is also captured through an increasing carbon stock under ground because of protecting forests from fire, which is in this case not quantified above.